 Plan your Gippsland getaway

 Home to pristine beaches, lush rainforest, soothing hot springs, epic mountains and immense inland lakes, Gippsland is as diverse as it is vast.
-The possibilities for adventure and exploration are seemingly endless in this expansive region of southeast Victoria, whether out on the water or up high in the alps.
+The possibilities for adventure and exploration are endless in this expansive region of southeast Victoria, whether out on the water or up in the alps.
 To help you plan the ultimate Gippsland getaway, we’ve rounded up the best experiences across the region.

 1. Explore The Prom

-With a dizzying array of things to see and do, you can easily spend a few days exploring The Prom.
-Camp under the stars, hike epic coastal tracks, encounter native wildlife, swim at stunning beaches, visit Indigenous landmarks or head out on a cruise to see the remarkable Skull Rock.
+No visit to Gippsland would be complete without experiencing the sheer beauty of Wilsons Promontory National ParkWith a dizzying array of things to see and do, you can easily spend a few days exploring The Prom.
+Camp under the stars, hike epic coastal tracks, encounter native wildlife, swim at stunning beaches or head out on a cruise to see the imposing Skull Rock.

 2. Soak in soothing hot springs

 If you’re after a mind-numbingly relaxing Gippsland getaway, basking in geothermal bliss at the incredible Metung Hot Springs is a must-do experience.
 This award-winning spa destination is set across 25 acres in the Gippsland Lakes region, with luxe on-site accommodation and serene lake views to boot.
-Soak in geothermal bathing barrels and hot pools, unwind in architectural saunas or book into the day spa for an indulgent massage treatment.

 3. Wander through ancient caves